thilaire/missionBoard/docs/functionalities.md

 ## Start, power, mode
-Start the Raspberry Pi
+Swith on/off the wallet (need to be careful and not switch off directly the raspberry pi)
 - a switch with a key
-- a green led (directly powered by the 5V?)
+- a green led to tell it's on (directly powered by the 5V?)
-- rotative switch, with 3 positions : spaceship, game and computer
+- a rotative switch, with 3 positions : spaceship, game and computer
   - spaceship: main mode to pilot the ship
-  - game to run RetroPie
+  - game to run RetroPie/recalbox
-  - computer to switch to the linux desktop (required mouse and keyboard)
+  - computer to switch to the linux desktop (mouse and keyboard required)
 + a plug jack for the power (in the wallet frame)

 ## Oxygen
-This is about the oxygen gas in the spaceship
+This is about the oxygen gas in the spaceship.
 - a bargraph indicating the level of oxygen
 - an "oxygen pump" pushbutton (with led):
   - activate the pump during 10s (sound + blue led during that time + oxygen level rising in the same time)